2018 Macedonian referendum: Aftermath

 On 19 October 2018, the Assembly voted to start the process of renaming the country Republic of North Macedonia.
 A total of 80 deputies in the 120-seat Assembly voted in favour of the renaming proposal, just reaching the two-thirds majority needed to enact constitutional changes.
 On 3 December 2018, the Assembly approved a draft constitutional amendment, with 67 voting in favour, 23 voting against and 4 abstaining.
 A simple majority was needed at this stage.

 The decisive vote to amend the constitution and change the name of the country was passed on 11 January 2019 in favor of the amendment.
 On 25 January 2019, the Greek Parliament approved the Prespa agreement with 153 votes in favor and 146 votes against.
 The international community, including the Prime Ministers Justin Trudeau of Canada and Boyko Borisov of Bulgaria, President Hashim Thaçi of Kosovo, the President of the European Council, Donald Tusk, the President of EU's Commission Jean-Claude Juncker, Germany's and Albania's foreign Ministers, Heiko Maas and Ditmir Bushati respectively, as well as NATO's chief Jens Stoltenberg, welcomed positively the ratification of the deal.

+Since the referendum, the country joined NATO in 2020 but has not yet joined the European Union.
+The process of joining the EU has been delayed by vetoes from France and Bulgaria, as well as the victory of VMRO-DPMNE in the 2024 parliamentary elections.
+In April 2026 Deputy Prime Minister Bojan Marichikj stated that the country was aiming to join the EU in the early 2030s.